Country Studied: Romania

 Assessment

-Focus on progress, not perfection: The best practice emphasizes the importance of measuring individual growth and celebrating small achievements.
+Focus on progress, not perfection: The case study emphasizes the importance of measuring individual growth and celebrating small achievements.

 Variety of assessment methods: This involves using formative assessments (observations, participation, informal quizzes) alongside summative assessments (projects, presentations) to get a holistic view of student learning.

-Adapting assessments: The best practice suggests modifying traditional tests to make them more accessible for students with LD, for example, by offering extended time, providing answer choices, or using alternative formats (presentations, drawings).
+Adapting assessments: The case study suggests modifying traditional tests to make them more accessible for students with LD, for example, by offering extended time, providing answer choices, or using alternative formats (presentations, drawings).

 Impact on Students: